 Is anyone else a little bit (or a lot a bit if I’m being honest!) of a makeup brush hoarder?
 Of course, I love what they can do, (they’re like magic, I’ll spare you any before pics! 😉 ) but I also love the experience of applying makeup with brushes.
-It feels so luxurious and I always feel a little bit better after putting on my face with some good makeup brushes!
+It feels so luxurious and I always feel a little bit better after putting on my makeup with some good makeup brushes!

 I admit that I have sometimes been guilty of not caring for my brushes as well as I should, but I promise I have reformed since committing to my Top Ten New Year’s Beauty Resolutions.
 Were you around for those?
 Do you remember what #9 was?
 Mmmm hmmm that’s right… wash your makeup brushes.
 I’ll spare you the lecture I soap boxed in the resolutions. 😉 In all seriousness though, more than likely your makeup brushes are the highest priced investment in your makeup stash.
 They can have major staying power, but also have the potential to go rogue (aka lose their hair or have bristles that all have their own bad hair days) if they’re not properly cared for.
 Not to mention that the oil and makeup build up that accumulates in the brushes + your skin = not friends!

 Here are a couple of tutorials for cleaning makeup brushes to help them help you; a deep cleaning option as well as a quick spot cleaning option:

 HOW TO DEEP CLEANING MAKEUP BRUSHES:

 You should deep clean your brushes at least every 2 weeks.
 If you’re skin is oily, deep clean your face brushes once a week.
 I’ve been intrigued with Sigma’s brush cleaning mat for awhile but never bought it.
 Then it happened one night… I was making coconut chicken bites with my pyramid pan and it struck me!
-This thing could totally be a dupe for the brush cleaning mat!
-We will refer to the pan for the remainder of the tutorial as your brush mat. 😉
+This thing (the pyramid pan) could totally be a brush cleaning mat dupe!